reactive-python/reactpy/docs/source/about/contributor-guide.rst

 Release Process
 ---------------

-Creating a release for IDOM involves two steps:
+Creating a release for ReactPy involves two steps:

 1. Tagging a version
 2. Publishing a release